Everything PR News

 Share

-Scam prevention at scale is no longer an FTC tip sheet — it is an industrial discipline operated by Coinbase, Microsoft, Google, Meta, JPMorgan Chase, Bank of America, Norton (Gen Digital), and Zelle's parent Early Warning Services.
-US consumers reported $12.5 billion in fraud losses in 2024 per the FTC, and the largest platforms now run dedicated trust-and-safety operations, brand-protection units, and 24/7 fraud-response centers backed by AI detection models and crisis-PR teams that compress incident response from days to hours.
+Scam prevention at scale is no longer an FTC tip sheet.
+It is an industrial discipline operated by Coinbase, Microsoft, Google, Meta, JPMorgan Chase, Bank of America, Norton, and Zelle's parent Early Warning Services.
+U.S. consumers reported $5.8 billion in fraud losses in 2021 per the FTC — a 70 percent increase over the prior year — and the largest platforms now run dedicated trust-and-safety operations, brand-protection units, and 24/7 fraud-response centers backed by detection models and crisis-communications teams that compress incident response from days to hours.

-• JPMorgan Chase fraud operations: 6,000+ employees in financial-crime and fraud roles per public disclosures
+JPMorgan Chase operates thousands of employees in fraud and financial-crime roles per public disclosures.

 How the major companies operate scam response